daniviga/django-ram/sample_data/README.md

 # Disclaimer

 Logos, names and design concepts are property of each respective owner.
-This is an hobbistic project and it is not affiliated with any of the companies or manufacturers mentioned in this project.
+This is a hobby project and it is not affiliated with any of the companies or manufacturers mentioned in this project.

 ## Add the disclaimer to your site